uprial/secretrooms/releases/NOTES-0.3.1.md

 * Added SPLASH_POTION effects for Dungeon
 # Bug fixes
 * Fixed explosion source tracking
+* Fixed SMOKER empty loot in comparison to FURNACE and BLAST_FURNACE
 * Added missing ores for FURNACE and BLAST_FURNACE loot
 * Fixed Dungeon loot duplicates with other loot tables